 Visiting a friend for a weekend, I observed how she manages with her partner their shared space.
 It became clear to me that one is a neatnik, she might even say obsessive about it, and the other more likely to create clutter.
-In this relationship uncluttered and clean is the household standard.
+In this relationship, uncluttered and clean is the household standard.
 Would they be able to live together if they weren’t a couple?
 I don’t know.
 I do know that standards for cleanliness and neatness can be quite different for different people.
 The secret to living well with a housemate is to know your own standards.

 The absolutely most important first step in finding a good home-mate for you is getting clear on what you “must-have” and what you “can’t live with.”
 Knowing these establishes criteria for your inquiries and interviews, and it can be helpful to use our interview guide.